discordStudios/Asuna/README.md

 # Asuna

-A discord bot currently in development, yay.
+A discord bot currently in development.

 # Asuna`s Information